 For the solo physician, consistency of purpose is simple: Be consistent.
 If I stop taking new patients over age 60 to keep my practice balanced, that includes my next-door neighbor; otherwise, my employees may wonder if I’ll make an exception for others, too.
 If I don’t prescribe narcotics over the phone, ever, then there’s no question when a patient on Friday afternoon swears to my staff that I said I would.
 And we don’t need an office manager to interpret the vision of the boss to the nurses or to shield the boss from the receptionist’s complaints.
 We don’t have to periodically re-establish an open-door policy so employees feel comfortable talking directly to the doctor.
 They’re in my face all day long.
 If I have offended or confused or exasperated someone, it doesn’t take long to straighten things out.

 6. An emphasis on long-term profits.
 Why would any physician with a credit rating choose to rent, rather than purchase, a medical building?
 My mortgage payment in 1986, when my building partnership closed on our new office, was less than rent would have been.
-It hasn't increased in 11 years, and $3,500 per month will be added to my take-home pay with the last payment in December of 2001.
+It hasn’t increased since, and $3,500 per month will soon be added to my take-home pay with the last payment.
 That makes good business sense unless you want to practice in a group.
 Groups grow, and when they grow they need more room.
 Renting is a lot more convenient than buying when space needs change every year.
 So another hidden cost of group practice is that for the length of your career you are subsidizing the lifestyle of your landlord.

 The gurus have recently discovered the value of physician extenders, something I learned in the Army Medical Corps many years ago.
 I have shared the services of an excellent physician assistant (PA) with a friend and colleague I’ve known since my residency days, who also operates a solo family practice, since shortly after we opened our offices.
 The PA makes himself invaluable by smoothing the ebbs and flows of our daily workload.
 He adds monetary value to my practice.
 We wonder how any practice can thrive without one.